IcarusMx0910/IcarusMx0910/README.md

 https://github.com/IcarusMx0910

-I'm a professional IT for more than five years.
+I'm a professional IT for more than eight years.

 In 2009 i finish my carrer & i started with diferent jobs like a IT manager, however, after the COVID-19 Arrives in 2020, i started to learn and apply diferent develop tecnologies and languages like Python, Java, PHP, JavaScript Frameworks like Angular & VUE.